lsst-sqre/sqr-051/index.rst

 This could be done as follows:

 - Create a separate hostname for each service.
-  In other words, for the Rubin Science Platform instance hosted at ``data.lsst.cloud``, the Notebook Aspect would be at ``notebook.data.lsst.cloud``, the Portal Aspect would be at ``portal.data.lsst.cloud``, and so forth.
+  In other words, for the Rubin Science Platform instance hosted at ``data.lsst.cloud``, the Notebook Aspect would be at ``notebook.data.lsst.cloud`` (and ``username.notebook.data.lsst.cloud`` once a notebook has been launched), the Portal Aspect would be at ``portal.data.lsst.cloud``, and so forth.
   The authentication system itself would use ``auth.data.lsst.cloud``.
   (Per-service granularity is ideal from a security standpoint, but this approach works with any granularity of hostnames.
-  We could instead group services into a small number of security domains and accept attacker movement within a security domain.)
+  We could instead group services into a small number of security domains and accept attacker movement within a security domain.
+  The most important to separate are, first, the authentication system and the notebooks, and then, second, the Portal Aspect.
+  API services could probably be grouped into one hostname without much loss of security provided that the ``Authorization`` header is stripped.)
 - The authentication session cookie for each of those services would be scoped to only that hostname and would use the ``__Host-`` prefix.
   See the `Set-Cookie documentation <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie>`__ for more information about that prefix.
 - The cookie, encrypted in a key known only to Gafaelfawr, would contain the hostname for which the cookie was valid.